googleinterns/FarmLink/README.md

 ## Step #3: Setup Firebase Firestore

-Go to the database tab in Firebase console and create a database set to `test mode` and choose `us-central` as your hosting location.
+Go to the database tab in Firebase console and create a database set to `test mode` and choose your hosting location.

 If you would like to test Firebase Firestore locally, run `firebase serve` in the functions directory.
 We recommend using [Postman](https://www.postman.com/) as a tool for testing the APIs.